ilg-physics-ucsb/physics6-manual/6CL/lab0.md

 :::Card Intro Welcome to PHYS6CL!
-This week we will engage with a quick lab intended as a refresher of out mathematical skills.
+This week we will engage with a quick lab intended as a refresher of our mathematical skills.
 :::

 # Introduction